pergus/netbox-zabbix/README.md

 ### Todo
+* Not all interface default settings are used, e.g. snmpv3_contextname.
+  So go over the import code in jobs.py and make use of the default settings.

+* How do I get reflect interface default settings in forms?
+  The default settings when creating say, a DeviceAgentInterface, are taken from models.py and not from the Config model.
+  I guess I can do it in init(), but that's not pretty.

 * Split the quick_add_interface into multiple functions so that it takes a ZConfig instance as argument.
 So, separate the conserns.